inlivedev/sfu/README.md

 See the [client_test.go](./client_test.go) for more details on how to publish and subscribe to tracks.

-### Renegotiation
+### Client Renegotiation
 Usually, renegotiation will be needed when a new track is added or removed.
 The renegotiation can be initiated by the SFU if a new client joins the room and publishes a new track to the room.
 To broadcast the track to all clients, the SFU must renegotiate with each client to inform them about the new tracks.
+The renegotiation is can be handled in peerConnection.OnNegotiationNeeded event.
+This event will be triggered when the client needs to renegotiate with the SFU.

+> [!IMPORTANT]
+> When adding a track and using the `OnNegotiationNeeded` event, issues may arise if you previously added a single `recvOnly` transceiver and then add more than one `sendonly` or `sendrecv` transceiver.
+The `OnNegotiationNeeded` event may be triggered multiple times.
+To prevent this, follow these rules:
+> - If you add a `recvonly` transceiver and want to add more tracks, use `PeerConnection.AddTrack()` so the send direction of the existing transceiver will be used.
+> - Always balance the number of transceivers by adding the same number of additional tracks as the `recvonly` transceivers previously added.
+For example, if you added 2 `recvonly` transceivers, you can add 2 tracks with `PeerConnection.AddTrack()`.
+Adding more than 2 tracks will cause `OnNegotiationNeeded` to be called multiple times.
+It is common to add `recvonly` transceivers first for audio and video, then add more tracks later when the client wants to share the screen or other media.

 #### Renegotiation from the SFU
 To wait for the renegotiation process from SFU to make sure you receive a new track once published in a room, you can do this:
 1. When creating a new client after calling `currentRoom.addClient()` method, you can listen to the `client.OnRenegotiation` event.
 The event will be triggered when the SFU is trying to renegotiate with the client.